contactlab/contacthub-sdk-browser/README.md

 #### Removing properties

-Because properties are always merged, if you want to _remove_ a property that was previously set on a Customer, you have to explictly assign a `null` value to it, for example:
+Because properties are always merged, if you want to actually _remove_ a property that was previously set on a Customer, you have to explictly assign a `null` value to it, for example:

 ```js
 ch('customer', {